The purpose of this paper is to share my understanding of Positive Deep Adaptation, and to inspire you to reflect on your answers to the 4R questions.

-This weekend saw me facilitating my first Heart of Thriving retreat completely virtually.
+This weekend saw me facilitating my first pandemic survival review completely virtually.

 The group and I met on zoom for several two-hour periods over the weekend, interspersed with periods of reflection and ‘homework’ that people did on their own.
 Sometimes we broke into smaller groups, again on zoom, to explore particular themes.